OPS-E2E-PPE/VBA-Docs/api/Access.Application.AppTitle.md

 keywords: vbaac10.chm5187013
 f1_keywords:
 - vbaac10.chm5187013
-ms.prod: access
 api_name:
 - Access.Application.
 AppTitle
 ms.assetid: a505f465-7813-6677-dd80-21a757c9d422
 ms.date: 02/05/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.AppTitle property (Access)

-You can use the **AppTitle** property to specify the text that appears in the application database's title bar.
+Use the **AppTitle** property to specify the text that appears in the application database's title bar.
 For example, you can use the **AppTitle** property to specify that the string "Inventory Control" appear in the title bar of your Inventory Control database application.

 ## Syntax